-Your 9-year old dog has been drinking a lot more lately and eating everything in sight.
+Your nine-year old dog has been drinking a lot more lately and eating everything in sight.
 Plus, he's developed a potbelly and is losing hair.
-A visit to the vet and some diagnostic tests confirm that he has hyperadrenocorticism, commonly known as Cushing's disease.
+A visit to the vet and some diagnostic tests confirm that he has hyperadrenocorticism, commonly known as Cushing's disease or Cushing's syndrome.
 Cushing's disease results when the body produces too much of a hormone called cortisol.
 Cortisol is produced and stored by the adrenals, two small glands that sit on top of the kidneys.

-Dogs, cats, and horses, as well as humans, can get Cushing's disease.
-It is more commonly found in dogs than in cats or horses.
+Dogs, cats, and humans can get Cushing's disease.
+It is more commonly found in dogs than in cats.

 "Cortisol is one of the body's natural steroids," says Ann Stohlman, V.M.D., a veterinarian in FDA's Center for Veterinary Medicine, adding that a normal amount of cortisol helps the body adapt in times of stress.
 Cortisol also helps regulate proper body weight, tissue structure, skin condition, and other features of good health.